spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

    kubectl label namespace namespace-name stylus.io/imageswap=disable
    ```

 4. Deploy the resource into the namespace.
-For example, the folloing manifest deploys six replicas of Nginx to a cluster
+For example, the following manifest deploys six replicas of Nginx to a cluster
    in the `nginx` namespace.

    ```yaml